Two frustrated teams meet Monday when the New York Islanders visit the Pittsburgh Penguins in a Metropolitan Division clash.

 The Islanders-Penguins rematch is important for teams trying to claw their way into the playoffs, but both clubs are out of sorts.

-Potentially being without Barzal is far from ideal for New York.
+Being without Barzal is far from ideal for New York.
 He is second on the team with 51 points, first with 37 assists and has meshed well with newly acquired forward Bo Horvat.

 “He’s a very important player for us in all different aspects, of course. … There’s a residual effect all the way down the line,” said Islanders coach Lane Lambert, adding that he did not have an update on Barzal.